 A level playing field for wildlife

-The UK Biodiversity Action Plan, a largely voluntary scheme involving national and local governments, NGOs, scientists and landowners was dismantled after 2007 by a UK Government that did not want to be held responsible for meeting biological targets for reversing the decline of endangered habitats and species, particularly as the numbers of species under threat of extinction was increasing.
+The UK Biodiversity Action Plan, a largely voluntary scheme involving national and local governments, NGOs, scientists and landowners was dismantled after 2007 by the UK Government, who did not want to be held responsible for meeting biological targets for reversing the decline of endangered habitats and species, particularly as the numbers of species under threat of extinction was increasing.

 Brits changing the story